 This is a concisely phrased question, but the answer could go on for pages.
 There are so many things that can do this.
 An important factor would be a lack of good evidence.
 Another could be that the evidence is false or misleading.
 Flawed analysis could be a factor, where even where there is good...Read more »

 was being overcharged.
 I let Fresno state know that I was a California resident for years.
 They fixed my status and refunded me for the August semester but they refused to refund me for January's semester.
-They told me since that semester was over I could not request for a refund even if it was the...
+They told me since that semester was over I could not request for a refund even if it...
 Read more »

 You may need to immediately file an administrative grievance with the school for the appropriate tuition adjustment.
 Note that the statute of limitations for complaints against public entities is very short, so time is of the essence.
 See: http://www.courts.ca.gov/9618.htm